-Q. Are there risks associated with a Cash Balance Plan?
+Are There Risks Associated with a Cash Balance Plan?

 Yes.
-At Fisher Investments, we are committed to providing unbiased and balanced information on every aspect of a Cash Balance Plan-the best way to help you make the right decision for your business.
+At Fisher Investments, we are committed to providing unbiased and balanced information on every aspect of a Cash Balance Plan.
 While the benefits of a Cash Balance Plan can seem attractive to business owners, there are also significant risks that should be considered.
-They include:

 Value Fluctuation.
 Investment risk is borne solely by the employer.
 The employer guarantees that the assets within the plan will grow by the stated interest crediting rate (ICR), regardless of actual market performance.

 For example, if the beginning of year (BOY) balance is \$100,000 and the interest crediting rate is 4%, the end of the year (EOY) balance should be \$104,000.
-If, due to market performance, the

-EOY balance is only \$50,000, the employer is responsible to fully fund the \$54,000 shortfall in addition to the planned contribution credit.
+If, due to market performance, the EOY balance is only \$50,000, the employer is responsible to fully fund the \$54,000 shortfall in addition to the planned contribution credit.
 If the contribution credit is \$100,000, the employer's contribution requirement is \$154,000.
 The shortfall funding requirement can be amortized over seven years to help smooth out market volatility.

 Conversely, if, due to market performance, the EOY balance is \$124,000, the employer's contribution requirement would decrease by \$20,000.
 Instead of contributing \$100,000, the employer must contribute \$20,000 less, or \$80,000, which decreases the employer's tax deduction for that year.
 Because market volatility affects the predictability of annual ongoing contributions, assets within a Cash Balance Plan typically seek returns consistent with ICR.